klevultd/frontend-sdk/packages/klevu-core/README.md

 Read more from [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) about Custom Events.

-See list of events from [KlevuDomEvents](src/events/klevuDomEvents.ts)
+See the list of events from [KlevuDomEvents](src/events/klevuDomEvents.ts)

 ## Events